yzcj105/rbm2mps/README.md

     * Output:
       * mps: a cell of of mps tensors

-The bond dimension D of rbm2mps2.m is smaller than that of rbm2mps.m, but it is not the smallest.
-In rbm2mps2.m, the space of the internal bond is only visible units.
-Actully we are not limited to this case, we can set the internal bond the copies of visible or hidden units.
-We will add the version latter.
+The bond dimension D of rbm2mps2.m is smaller than that of rbm2mps.m.

 ## Auxillary tensor programs ##
 * MPS\_Canonicalize.m